lathomas64/palette-builder/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Improved: UI - Show export tab by default.
 If user have not installed the exporter plugin, It contains the download link.
 * Improved: UI - In plugins page inside csv importer.
 If a plugin is installed show it as already installed.
 * Fixed: : Timer not stopping after import issue.
 * Modified: Changed video url in documentation.
-In settings changed “file_uploads” and “allow_url_fopen” to “on” instead of 1.
+In settings changed â€œfile_uploadsâ€ and â€œallow_url_fopenâ€ to â€œonâ€ instead of 1.
 = 6.0 =
 * Improved: user interface and performance.
 * Added: Header Manipulation fields can now hold static text content along with any CSV header content.